amirouche/ff.js/README.md

 What you can take away from this example:

-1. Route `init` functions are `async function`
+1. Route `init` functions are `async` function
-2. They take as arguments `app` and `model`
+2. They take as arguments `app` and `model` they look like `async function(app, model)`
-3. They must return a pure function of `app` and `model`.
+3. They must return a pure function of `app` and `model`, something like `async function(app, model) { return (app, model) => model}`

-In this case, the returned *transformer* returns the a *cleaned* model.

-A more realistic example is a route that is defined with a parameters:
+A more realistic example is a route that is defined with a parameter:

 ```javascript
 router.append('/post/{slug}/', init, view)
 ```

-In that case, the `init` function will take an extra argument called `params` that is a JavaScript Object where every parameters is bound to its value in the current url.
-Here is an example use of
+In that case, the `init` function will take an extra argument called `params` that is a JavaScript Object where every parameters is bound to its value in the current URL.
+Here is an example use of that:
-that:

 ```javascript
 let init = async function(app, model, params) {